budnerp/ansible_role_docker_rabbitmq/README.md

 # Ansible role for RabbitMQ
-Ansible role for RabbitMQ 3.7
+Ansible role for RabbitMQ 3.7 for CentOS 7

 ## What's inside?
 1. Interesting RabbitMQ dirs and files:
     ```
     ...
     ```
-2. Custom settings as per defaults/main.yml
+2. Custom settings as per `defaults/main.yml`

 ## Tested on